-Noncontrolling Interests In accordance with ASC 810 "Consolidation", the Company has classified noncontrolling interests as equity on our condensed consolidated balance sheets as of March 31, 2017 and December 31, 2016.
-Net loss attributable to noncontrolling interests for the three months ended March 31, 2017 was \$1.9 million and was not material for the three months ended March 31, 2016.
-Other comprehensive income attributable to noncontrolling interests for the three months ended March 31, 2017 and 2016 was not material.
+Noncontrolling Interests In accordance with ASC 810 "Consolidation", the Company has classified noncontrolling interests as equity on our condensed consolidated balance sheets as of June 30, 2017 and December 31, 2016.
+Net income attributable to noncontrolling interests for the three and six months ended June 30, 2017 was a \$0.1 million gain and a \$1.8 million loss, respectively, and was not material for the three and six months ended June 30, 2016.
+Other comprehensive income attributable to noncontrolling interests for the three and six months ended June 30, 2017 and 2016 was not material.

 Recently Issued Accounting Pronouncements In March 2017, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2017-07 "Compensation - Retirement Benefits (Topic 715): Improving the Presentation of Net Periodic Pension Cost and Net Periodic Postretirement Benefit Cost".
 The amendments in this update require the service cost component of net benefit costs to be reported in the same line item or items as other compensation costs arising from services rendered by the pertinent employees during the period.
 The other components of net benefit costs are required to be presented in the income statement separately from the service cost component and outside income from operations.
 This update also allows the service cost component to be eligible for capitalization when applicable.
 The ASU is effective for public companies in the fiscal years beginning after December 15, 2017, and interim periods within those fiscal years.
-Early adoption is permitted as of the beginning of an annual period.
-The amendments should be applied retrospectively for the presentation of the service cost component and the other components of net periodic pension cost and net periodic postretirement benefit cost in the income statement and prospectively for the capitalization of the service cost component of net periodic pension cost and net periodic postretirement benefit in assets.
+Early adoption was permitted as of the beginning of an annual period.
+The amendments should be applied retrospectively for the presentation of the service cost component of net periodic pension cost and net periodic postretirement benefit cost in the income statement and prospectively for the capitalization of the service cost component of net periodic pension cost and net periodic postretirement benefit in assets.
 The Company does not expect the adoption of this guidance in 2018 to have a material impact on the Company's financial statements.

 In January 2017, the FASB issued ASU No. 2017-04 "Intangibles - Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment".
 The amendments in this update eliminate the requirement to perform Step 2 of the goodwill impairment test.
 Instead, an entity should perform a goodwill impairment test by comparing the fair value of a reporting unit with its carrying amount and recognize an impairment charge for the amount by which the carrying amount exceeds the reporting unit's fair value up to the carrying amount of the goodwill.
 The ASU is effective for public companies in the fiscal years beginning after December 15, 2019, and interim periods within those fiscal years.
 Early adoption is permitted.
 The impact of adopting this guidance could result in a change in the overall conclusion as to whether or not a reporting units' goodwill is impaired and the amount of an impairment charge recognized in the event a reporting units' carrying value exceeds its fair value.
-All of the Company's reporting units had fair value that was substantially greater than the carrying value as of the Company's last quantitative goodwill impairment test, which was performed as of October 1, 2016.
+All of the Company's reporting units had fair values that were substantially greater than the carrying value as of the Company's last quantitative goodwill impairment test, which was performed as of October 1, 2016.